-Vocational education in Lao PDR (VELA)
+Improving vocational education in the Lao PDR (VELA)

-Title: Vocational Education in Laos (VELA)
+Title: Vocational Education Lao PDR (VELA)

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agency: Lao Ministry of Education and Sport; Lao National Chamber of Commerce and Industry
+Lead executing agency: Lao Ministry of Education and Sport, Lao National Chamber of Commerce and Industry.

 Overall term: 2019 to 2022

 After years of economic growth in the Lao PDR up to 2019, the COVID-19 pandemic has now led to a recession.
 In addition, employment generation and poverty reduction have remained relatively low.
 Enterprises, especially in the country’s urban centres, complain about the lack of skilled workers, while youth unemployment is high and has increased.

 So far, the national Technical Vocational Education and Training (TVET) system has provided few graduates with the skills required by the Lao labour market.
 Both the public and private sector have not yet succeeded in establishing TVET models that equip jobseekers with flexible and needs-oriented qualifications for enterprises.
 This has proved to be a key barrier to economic growth, particularly in the economically more dynamic provinces of the country.

 Dual-Cooperative Training (DCT) courses for relevant professions have been established in dynamic economic centres in the Lao PDR to better meet the needs of the country’s labour market.